bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

 ## Enabling SAML SSO on Bitrise

-Once SAML SSO has been set up between the app and the identity provider, all org members (including the org owner) must enable their SAML SSO connection to the respective org to use SAML SSO as a secure login method.
+Once SAML SSO has been set up between the app and the identity provider, all org members (including the org owner) must enable their SAML SSO connection to the respective org to use SAML SSO as a login method.

 1. Check your mailbox (one associated with your Bitrise account) for an email notification sent by Bitrise (`letsconnect@bitrise.io`).
 All org members who have been invited to the Bitrise org receive this email from Bitrise.
 2. Click `Sign In via SSO`.
 This link will take you to an authorization page where you have to click `Authorize` if you trust the organization.